chenzeyu/CZPicker/README.md

 /** whether allow tap background to dismiss the picker, default YES */
 @property BOOL tapBackgroundToDismiss;

+/** whether allow selection of multiple items/rows, default NO, if this property is YES, then footerView will be shown */
+@property BOOL allowMultipleSelection;

 /** picker header background color */
 @property (nonatomic, strong) UIColor *headerBackgroundColor;